Rukungiri Water Supply and Sanitation Project

 Rukungiri Water Supply and Sanitation Project (RWSSP), also Rukungiri Water Supply and Sewerage System, is a water intake, purification, distribution and waste water collection and disposal system in the town of Rukungiri, in the Western Region of Uganda.
 When completed, the system is expected to supply 9600 m3 of water daily, to about 120,000 people in the town of Rukungiri and neighboring communities in Rukungiri District and to parts of Ntungamo District.
-The infrastructure development project is being jointly funded by the World Bank and the Government of Uganda.
+The infrastructure development project is jointly funded by the World Bank and the Government of Uganda.

 Location

 The new water treatment plant is located at Kabingo Village, Kebisoni Sub-county, in Rukungiri District.
 Kebisoni is located about 12 km, southeast of downtown Rukungiri Town.

 History

 In 2016, the World Bank and the Government of Uganda contracted the Indian company Technofab Engineering, to implement this project.
 However, as of March 2021, over five years since the contract was awarded, only an estimated 35 percent of work was completed, on a project that was planned to last two years.
 In March 2021, the contract with the Indian contractor was terminated and National Water and Sewerage Corporation, was assigned the responsibility to complete the project.